liquidvisual/vssa-1614/README.md

 # Quick Start

-The first thing you'll want to do if using Sublime Text is grab the Jekyll extension via [package control](https://sublime.wbond.net).
+The first thing you'll want to do if using Sublime Text is grab the [Jekyll package](https://sublime.wbond.net/packages/Jekyll) via [package control](https://sublime.wbond.net).
 This is important, and **you'll thank me later**.
 This will ensure all templates will have **appropriate syntax highlighting** - you'll be able to read through them faster and comments will be more obvious.

 ## Copy Over /assets Directory

 Jump into the [build folder](https://github.com/liquidvisual/vssa-1614/tree/master/build) and grab the *entire* /assets folder.
 Put it into your project's root directory.
 This contains all the compiled CSS, fonts, images and JavaScript.
-Also grab the favicon.ico.
+Also grab the **favicon.ico**.

-That's all you'll need from the build directory.
+That's all you'll need from the /build directory.
 From this point on, all the action is in the /src.

 ## Access /_layouts/master.html